CRYPTOBUREAU/CRYPTOBUREAU/README.md

-- We are HUBRIS
+- 🦸‍♂️🦸‍♀️ We are the HUBRIS Syndicate
-- 👀 I’m obsessed with Crypto
+- 👀🗣 we are passionate about the future of all things Crypto DeFi FinTech
-- 🌱 I’m currently learning to code
+- 🐂🏇 we are Riding on the Inter-Opera Bull
-- 💞️ I’m looking to collaborate on Dapps and FinTech
+- 🤝🫂 we encourage cooperation within blockchain networks

-- 📫 How to reach me ...
+- 📫 How to reach us ...
 CryptoTrinsic@protonmail.com

 <!---
 CRYPTOTRINSIC/CRYPTOBUREAU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.